microsoft/PowerApps-TestEngine/README.md

 dotnet run -l trace
 ```

-and ask for support following [this](https://github.com/microsoft/PowerApps-TestEngine/blob/main/SUPPORT.md).
+and ask for support by adhering to [this](https://github.com/microsoft/PowerApps-TestEngine/blob/main/SUPPORT.md).

 ### 2. What is the difference between the settings passed in via command line/config.json vs settings located inside the YAML?